It is naive in the extreme to imagine that one of the most vital and complex human constructs and behaviours

 A central tenet of influential Leadership is choice –

-to choose whether to be an influential Leader, or not.
+not only the choice we exercise to be an influential Leader, or not,

 Not choosing is also a choice; it is the worst kind of choice;

-it gives others or the universe power to choose for you.
+it gives others the power to choose for you.

 The Road Not Taken